AVFaletyonok/CSharpChristmasTree/README.md

 # Christmas Tree

-Application that allows you to remember winter freshness and Christmas eve.
+Application that allows you to remind winter freshness and Christmas eve.

 The application have the following functionality: